MattCza/RestAssured-reqres-testing/README.md

 ✅ Expand test coverage with more complex assertions.
 ✅ Implement parameterized tests for dynamic data validation.
 ✅ Integrate tests with CI/CD pipelines to automate execution.
-✅ Add PUT requests to update user data and validate responses.
+🔄 Add PUT requests to update user data and validate responses.
-🔄 Implement JSON Schema Validation for request/response verification.
+🛠 Extend JSON Schema & XML validation for more structured testing.
-🌍 Extend tests to run in multiple environments (local, staging, production).

 ## ⚙️ Running the Local API Server